Vatican City: Government and justice

 Both the Pontifical Commission for Vatican City State and the president of the Governorate of Vatican City can be assisted by the councilors of Vatican City State in drafting legislation and other important issues.
 The president of the Governorate can convoke the members of the Council of Directors, together with external experts and people.
 The Governorate oversees the central governmental functions through several departments and offices.
+The directors and officials of these offices are appointed by the Pope for five-year terms.

 The Governorate is organized into central offices, one for law and another for personnel matters, and directorates with roles in the following matters: